 Of course, you can choose to post multiple types of content.
 That’s why it’s important to create a content mix—an approximate percentage of posts you want to make to achieve specific marketing goals.
 For example, you may decide that you want 60% of your posts to inform, educate, or entertain your audience, 20% curated from other sources, and a further 20% directly promoting your brand.

 Another good idea would be to create a content calendar.
 With a content calendar, you’ll be able to plan and organize your content better.
-You can make sure that your posts are spaced out appropriately, and that you’re following your desired content mix.
+You can make sure that your posts are spaced out appropriately, and that you’re following your desired content mix of original content and curated content.
 Some tools come with a built-in calendar that you can use to save time by scheduling content in advance.

 7. Measure your success